anderspippi/smelly/docs/desktop-notifications.rst

 Desktop notifications
 =======================

-|kitty| implements an extensible escape code (OSC 99) to show desktop
+|smelly| implements an extensible escape code (OSC 99) to show desktop
 notifications.
 It is easy to use from shell scripts and fully extensible to show title and body.
 Clicking on the notification can optionally focus the window it came from, and/or send an escape code back to the application running in that